rdfostrich/article-swj2020-cobra/content/related-work.md

 [Cuevas et al.](cite:cites cuevas2020versioned) propose an approach similar to R&WBase, where the named graph functionality in SPARQL 1.1 engines is used to store RDF archives, and versioned queries are achieved through query rewriting.
-As opposed to R&WBase that only uses a CB approach, they propose distinct a IC strategy, four CB strategies, and a TB strategy.
+As opposed to R&WBase which only uses a CB approach, they propose distinct a IC strategy, four CB strategies, and a TB strategy.
 For each of those strategies, they introduce separate query rewriting techniques for VM and DM queries, but do not consider VQ queries.
 Experimental results on an archive with eight large versions show there is a time-space trade-off, whereby large storage sizes achieve faster query execution, and smaller storage sizes result in slower query execution.
 The authors consider the TB strategy achieving the best trade-off.
-Relevant for our work, is the use of four CB strategies, which correspond to forward, backward deltas, forward [aggregated](cite:cites vmrdf), and backward aggregated deltas.
+Relevant for our work is the use of four CB strategies, which correspond to forward, backward deltas, forward [aggregated](cite:cites vmrdf), and backward aggregated deltas.
 [OSTRICH](cite:cites ostrich) is a hybrid IC/CB/TB approach that exploits the advantages of each strategy to provide a trade-off between storage requirements and querying efficiency.